jose-villegas/TilesWaltz/README.md

 ### Note

-> This game started as a little project during quarentine of COVID-19 to better understand and try libraries such as UniRX and Zenject, what a better way to understand a framework than building a game using it.
+> This game started as a little project during quarantine of COVID-19 crisis just to keep my mind a busy while also practice some Unity frameworks.

 ## Summary